zverok/spylls/README.rst

 Spylls: Hunspell ported to Python
 =================================

 **Spylls** is an effort of porting prominent spellcheckers into clear, well-structured, well-documented Python.
-It is inteded to be useful both as a library and as some kind of "reference (or investigatory, if you will) implementation".
+It is intended to be useful both as a library and as some kind of "reference (or investigatory, if you will) implementation".
 Currently, only `Hunspell <https://github.com/hunspell/hunspell>`_ is ported.

-Hunspell is long-living, complicated, almost undocumented piece of software, and it was our feeling that the significant part of human knowledge is somehow "locked" in a form of large C++ project.
-That's how **spylls** was born: as an attempt to "unlock" it, via well-structured and well-documented implementation in high-level language.
+Hunspell is a long-living, complicated, almost undocumented piece of software, and it was our feeling that the significant part of human knowledge is somehow "locked" in a form of a large C++ project.
+That's how **Spylls** was born: as an attempt to "unlock" it, via well-structured and well-documented implementation in a high-level language.

 Usage as a library
 ------------------